 BELLA and GEORGE

-(BELLA and GEORGE overlap one another, some mix of the following)
+(BELLA and GEORGE pause and then, overlap one another, some mix of the following)

 Uh, Joe… What?… No, Joe, I don’t think… Son, this doesn’t sound… Don Juan is not…